QuantaDynamo/Settlers-of-Catan/README.md

 **Development Cards:**

 A player must have a sheep, wheat, and ore in their resources to buy a development card.
-Once they buy a development card, it will appear in their development_card list.
+Once they buy a development card, it will appear in their development_card list; a Victory Point will also be added to their score.
 Additionally, once a development card is bought, one of each of the above resources will be removed from their resources.
 To buy a card, a player should type buy card; to play a card, a player should type **play card**.
 The cards that can be purchased or played are as follows: monopoly, year of plenty, road building, and victory point.
 Once a card is played, it will disappear from their development_card list.

 *NOTE: A player must type in the correct command (monopoly, year of plenty, victory point, road building) when prompted which card they’d like to play or buy*